FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Privacy-Preserving Distributed Eigenspace Estimation

 where $p$ is a positive integer and $\lfloor T/p \rfloor$ is the largest integer which is smaller than $T/p$. \textsf{FedPower} with $\mathcal I_T^p$ only performs communications every $p$ iterations.

-To improve algorithms' performance, when communication happens (i.e. $t\in\mathcal{I}_T^p$), \emph{orthogonal transformed} $Y_{t}^{(i)}$'s, namely $Y_{t}^{(i)}D_{t}^{(i)}$'s, rather than $Y_{t}^{(i)}$'s are used before aggregation.
-The orthogonal matrices $D_{t}^{(i)}$'s are formed by the following steps.
-First, we choose a baseline device which has the maximum number of samples.
-Without loss of generality, we can assume the first device is used (which indicates $1 = {\rm arg\,min}_{i \in [m]} p_i)$.
-Second, we compute
+In order to address the orthogonal ambiguity of subspaces, the central server performs an average of the orthogonally transformed local eigenvectors during communication, denoted as $Y_{t}^{(i)}D_{t}^{(i)}$, instead of using the raw $Y_{t}^{(i)}$ values.
+The orthogonal matrices $D_{t}^{(i)}$ are constructed using the following procedure.
+First, we choose a baseline local machine that to be aligned with.
+Without loss of generality, we assume the first machine is chosen in the following paper.
+Next, we compute

-where recall $\mathcal O_{r}$ denotes the set of $r\times r$ orthogonal matrices. $\mathcal F$ can be set differently.
-When $\mathcal F=\{\mathbb I_r\}$, (\ref{3.2}) is invalid.
-When $\mathcal F=\mathcal O_r$, (\ref{3.2}) is the classic matrix approximation problem in linear algebra, named as the \emph{Procrustes problem} \citep{schonemann1966generalized,cape2020orthogonal}.
-The solution to (\ref{3.2}) is referred to as \emph{Orthogonal Procrustes Transformation} (OPT) and has a closed form:
+where $\mathcal O_{r}(r\geq k)$ denotes the set of $r\times r$ orthogonal matrices.
+The choice of $\mathcal F$ can vary depending on the specific scenario.
+When $\mathcal F=\{\mathbb I_r\}$, the feasible set contains a single element, and as a result, $D_{t}^{(i)}=\mathbb I_r$.
+When $\mathcal F=\mathcal O_r$, (\ref{3.2}) represents the classical matrix approximation problem known as the \emph{Procrustes problem} \citep{schonemann1966generalized,cape2020orthogonal}.
+The solution to (\ref{3.2}), referred to as the \emph{Orthogonal Procrustes Transformation} (OPT), can be obtained in closed form: